samuelraj-dev/research-rit/README.md

 AWS_SECRET_ACCESS_KEY=""
 ```

+## Multimedia uploads setup
+- Create `uploads` folder in the root folder of backend.
+- The correct path should be `./backend/uploads`

 ## Generating functions and triggers for our database
 - Navigate to the `backend` folder.
 - Run the following commands: